 This years winter retreat will take place at Lords Resort, Trissur, Kerala, South India.

-The course offers full-time guidance from Dr. Kumar who provides the transformative teachings of Yoga Darshana through ten days of guided meditation in ‘noble silence’.
+The course offers full-time guidance from Dr. Kumar who provides the transformative teachings of Yoga Darshana through guided meditation in ‘noble silence’.

 Drawing on thousands of years of profound teaching, Dr. Kumar opens hearts and minds to experience peace, compassion and connectedness.